2023 Consultation on proposed changes related to financial penalties and financial key event reporting

 We did

-Following consultation, and in response to the feedback received, we have made some significant changes to the existing SoPfDFP.
+Following consultation, and in response to the feedback received on the first part of the consultation, we have made some significant changes to the existing SoPfDFP.
 It is not possible to outline all of the changes to the SoPfDFP in detail in this summary, therefore we have outlined them broadly as follows.

 The changes to the existing SoPfDFP: